Policy Learning with Observational Data: Implementation and Experiments

-Finally, recall that cross-validation is a means of evaluating the quality of the policy learning procedure, not the decision that was produced by a specific realization of the procedure.
-If we want an accuracy assessment that is valid conditionally on the learned rule \smash{$\hpi(\cdot)$}, one can either use a single test-train split, or use the more sophisticated data carving approach of \citet*{fithian2014optimal}.
-The formal properties of treatment rules whose complexity is tuned via cross validation are considered by \citet{mbakop2016model}.
+As seen in the second rightmost column of Table \ref{tab:holdout_advantage}, our feasible evaluation discussed above gave the correct ordering for the methods, but was somewhat optimistic in terms of the quality of the learned policies.
+The formal properties of treatment rules whose complexity is tuned via cross-validation are considered by \citet{mbakop2016model}.\footnote{Recall that cross-validation is a means of evaluating the quality of the policy learning procedure, not the decision that was produced by a specific realization of the procedure.
+If we want an accuracy assessment that is valid conditionally on the learned rule \smash{$\hpi(\cdot)$}, one can either use a single test-train split, or use the more sophisticated data carving approach of \citet*{fithian2014optimal}.}